MattiaDiProfio/django-user-guide/README.md

 - views are python functions or classes used to respond to a particular request

 <a id="setup-webpage"></a>
-## Setup a starting webpage
+### Setup a starting webpage

 steps to be taken are
+0. define a urls.py file in the crm folder/project folder inside the newly created file:
 1. import path from django.urls and HttpResponse from django.http
-2. define a view via the function with name of "route" such as register(request) which returns an HttpResponse message
+2. inside the views.py file : define a view via the function with name of "route" such as register(request) which returns an HttpResponse message in the urls.py file
 3. create a urlpatterns list to encapsulate all urls used in the application
-- enter path(routename, view to be returned)
+- enter path(routename, view to be returned) in urls.py file
 - i.e. urlpatterns = [path('route_name', 'view_name' - same name of function defined in step 2)]
+4. import the include django.urls "include" function to link the app's urls.py to the projects urls.py
+5. within the urlspatterns list, add a path with empty route and view as include('projectname.urls')
+6. setup app's views and urls files
+  1. in urls.py from . import views
+  2. add the following path to urlpatterns list - path('register', views.register),
+7. configure the default page for our app
+  1. in urls.py, define an empty path('', views.home_view)
+  2. in views.py define a function/view for the home page

+<a id="what-are-templates"></a>
+## What are templates?

 <a id="credits"></a>
 # Credits